quintype/malibu/why-malibu.md

 ### Build rich, immersive content pages with Project Lancelot

-Malibu can be integrated with [Project Lancelot](https://developers.quintype.com/lancelot), a curated collection of components to help you quickly build stunning content pages.
+Malibu can be integrated with [Arrow](https://developers.quintype.com/quintype-node-arrow/), a curated collection of components to help you quickly build stunning content pages.

 ### Sub second FCP and FMP